-I was browsing over at Tyrone’s Millionaire Acts blog when I saw a mathematical formula he posted to determine if a person can be considered rich or not.
+A best-selling personal finance book proposes a mathematical formula to determine if you can be considered rich or not.

-Scenario 2: Anna is a 35-year-old Overseas Filipino Worker earning a total of P1.8 million a year.
-She has a P1 million stock investment that generate yearly earnings of P50,000 on the average.
 Her other assets include savings of P2 million and a house which cost P5 million.
 This house, however, came from a bank loan whose outstanding balance is P3 million.
-Based only on the following data, can you say that Anna is rich?
+Based only on the following data, can we say that Anna is rich?

 Age x Annual Income from all sources = 35 x (P1.8 million + P50,000) = P64,750,000